American historic carpentry: Corner post construction

-An example of corner post construction is the Cray House in Stevensville, Maryland.

 Plank-frame houses

 Plank-frame house construction has a timber frame with the walls made of vertical planks attached to the frame.
 These houses may simply be called plank houses.
-Some building historians prefer the term plank-on-frame.
+Some historians prefer the term plank-on-frame.
 Plank-frame houses are known from the 17th century with concentrations in the Massachusetts Bay Colony and Colony of Rhode Island and Providence Plantations.
 The carpentry consists of a timber frame with vertical planks extending from sill to plate.
-Sometimes there are studs at the doors but mostly the vertical planks replace the studs.
+Sometimes there are studs at the doors, but mostly the vertical planks replace the studs.
 Both wood shingle or clapboard exterior siding and interior lath and plaster attach directly to the planks.
-Some examples of plank frame houses are the oldest house in New Hampshire, the Richard Jackson House, Thomas and Esther Smith House in Massachusetts.
+Some examples of plank frame houses are the Richard Jackson House in New Hampshire and the Thomas and Esther Smith House in Massachusetts.